 TRC's assessment of potential effects to the Settle Cemetery finds that the proposed undertaking will not destroy, damage, or physically alter any part of the resource, nor will construction activity associated with the Project encroach on the cemetery grounds.
-Furthermore, the proposed Project will not compromise the architectural and historical significance of the resource for which it was added to the HPO Study List in 2003.
+Furthermore, the proposed Project will not compromise the architectural and historical significance of the resource for which it is recommended potentially eligible for the NRHP.
 As a result, it is the opinion of TRC that the proposed Project would result in no effect to the Settle Cemetery.